-First, the new blog and domain name: theravenouscouple.com —We think the new design is fresh, vibrant, and most importantly easy to navigate.
+First, the new blog and domain name: theravenouscouple.local —We think the new design is fresh, vibrant, and most importantly easy to navigate.
 We wanted more control and ultimately a better reading experience for you, hence we decided to make the change after 2 years, nearly 200 posts, 4000 comments, and over 3.2 million page hits later.
-Since we were not able to purchase ravenouscouple.com, please remember it’s “theravenouscouple.com” when you type in our web address.
+Since we were not able to purchase ravenouscouple.com, please remember it’s “theravenouscouple.local” when you type in our web address.

 We hope that you stay with us during this transition and that we don’t lose you as a reader.
 If you are a subscriber by email or RSS, you should still receive our feeds without doing a thing.
 All your favorite bookmarked recipes and links to the old blog should be redirected to the new site, although you may wish to update those if you like.
-If you’re a fellow blogger and have us linked on your page, please take a momment to update the link to theravenouscouple.com.
+If you’re a fellow blogger and have us linked on your page, please take a momment to update the link to theravenouscouple.local.
 We are still updating several items on the blog and hope you stay patient if there are any kinks.

 Second—videos!!
 Many of you have asked for it and now we finally have our first video after much scrimping and saving (not to mention countless takes).
 Videos will be embedded into appropriate posts and can be played in HD and also be accessed from the top menu.
 Most videos will be techniques and may not be the entire recipe.
 Also not every post will have videos, but we’ll try to incorporate videos where we think it will be most helpful.
 We may also go back to popular recipes and make videos for those.
 Our videos will also be hosted on our YouTube channel so subscribe there to get a sneak peek of what we’re cooking.
 Hopefully we’re going to have a lot of fun making videos and likewise, you watching them.